Sheila-Ha/sql-tracker/README.md

 ## Installation
-- Install into your terminal
+- In order type the follow commands into your terminal to install the needed dependancies.
+  - npm init
-  - npm i inquirer@8.2.4
+  - npm install npm i inquirer@8.2.4
-  - npm i mysql2
+  - npm install i mysql2
--
+  - install console-table

   ### User Story